After watching a video at InnovativeNurse.com, I was inspired talk about personal branding for nurses.

 Branding is About What Makes You Unique

 You have to show why your star shines a little brighter.
 It’s not about trying to be better than anyone, but it is about giving your personal best and highlighting what it is about YOU that is unforgettable, unmistakable, and irreplaceable.
 If you were interviewing for a job, you don’t want them to put your resume in a pile.
 You want them to have conversations about you.
 You want them to see a spark in you that they didn’t see in anyone else.
 You want them to call the other applicants and tell them to not even bother.
-You them to hire you with absolutel confidence that you the best candidate for the job.
+You get them to hire you with absolute confidence that you the best candidate for the job.

 Determine Your Value and Sell it

 Have you ever stopped and thought about what makes you unique, valuable, and an asset to a company?
 If you haven’t, then now is the time.
 Make a list.
-Find your top 3 personal attributes (charisma, dedication, focus, teamwork, self-motivations, creativity, team-player, leadership, and so on).
+Find your top 3 personal attributes (charisma, dedication, focus, teamwork, self-motivation, creativity, team-player, leadership, and so on).
 Determine how these can be best applied to the nursing role you are after, and work out your game plan.
 Write your nurse elevator pitch and be prepared to sell yourself whenever the time arises.

 Personal branding is an important part of molding your nursing career into what you want it to ultimately be.
 There are so many things you can do to build an awesome personal brand, and we’ve only scratched the surface today.